 Description

-Project Scientist-Biological Chemistry University of California Los Angeles Requisition Number: JPF10307 Job requirements This position is intended for collaborative research working on X chromosome dosage compensation mechanisms in mouse and humans and the role of X-linked gene expression in the placenta.
-The Plath lab uses cutting-edge stem cell biology, mouse models, gene regulation, imaging, and omics techniques to study these questions.
-The preferred qualifications for this position are as follows: Ph.D. in Gene Regulation, Biochemistry, Cell Biology, Developmental Biology, Stem Cell Biology, or a related field.
+Project Scientist-Biological Chemistry University of California Los Angeles Requisition Number: JPF10353 This position is intended for detailed analysis of uncovering mechanisms regulating brain wiring.
+The Zipursky lab uses cutting-edge connectomics, transcriptomics, genetics and imaging to explore these mechanisms in the fruit fly, Drosophila melanogaster.
+The preferred qualifications for this position are as follows: Ph.D. in Neuroscience or Genetics.
 At least 3 years of postdoctoral experience with a strong publication and collaborative record.
-Expertise in X-chromosome dosage compensation.
+Expertise in Drosophila genetics.
 Proficiency in molecular biology techniques, including RNA-seq, ATAC-seq, CRISPR-Cas9 genome editing, and advanced imaging.
-Experience in bioinformatics and analyzing single cell and bulk genomics dat.
-Strong organizational, problem-solving, and communication skills.
-Demonstrated ability to lead independent projects and work collaboratively within a team.
-Job duties and responsibilities Design and conduct experiments to dissect molecular mechanisms underlying gene expression dosage compensation on the X chromosomes in placental mammals and apply genetic approaches to test functional relationships.
-Lead and execute projects focused on the understanding the role of X-linked genes expression in the placenta, at the feto-maternal interphase.
-Use state-of-the-art omics including genomics, metabolomics, proteomics and imaging techniques to characterize cell populations and lineage specification and their X-linked gene expression in vivo and in vitro.
-Utilize mouse models and human tissues in addressing questions of interest.
-Perform the analyses and interpretation of resulting genomics data.
-Develop and optimize protocols for the analysis of the mouse placenta by single cell and single nucleus genomics approaches.
-Collaborate with other lab members and external collaborators to integrate multi-disciplinary approaches into the studies of X-chromosome dosage compensation.
-Mentor junior scientists, postdocs, and students in experimental design, data analysis, and scientific writing.
-Contribute to the preparation of research manuscripts for publication, grant proposals, and progress reports and gather pilot data for grant proposals.
-Responsible for the maintenance of lab instruments and training new users in their operation.
-Help with safety protocols.
-Seek funds to establish own independence.
-To apply, please visit: https://recruit.apo.ucla.edu/JPF10307 The University of California is an Equal Opportunity/Affirmative Action Employer.
+Experience in analysis of EM connectomics and RNA seq Strong organizational, problem-solving, and communication skills.
+Demonstrated ability to lead independent projects and work collaboratively within a team Job duties and responsibilities Design and conduct experiments to dissect mechanisms of neural circuit development.
+Lead and execute projects focused on the understanding of different classes of cell recognition molecules in wiring in the Drosophila visual system.
+Use state-of-the-art transcriptomics and and imaging techniques to characterize development of neuron connections.
+Perform the analyses and interpretation of phenotypes arising from mutations in genes regulating brain development.
+Develop and optimize protocols for visual synaptic connections at the single cell level using expansion microscopy.
+Collaborate with other lab members and external collaborators to integrate multi-disciplinary approaches to studying neural circuit development in Drosophila..
+Contribute to the preparation of research manuscripts for publication To apply, please visit: https://recruit.apo.ucla.edu/JPF10353 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
-For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy, https://policy.ucop.edu/doc/4000376/DiscHarassAffirmAction jeid-bdead06352d09749993501fbd0fb085a
+For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy, https://policy.ucop.edu/doc/4000376/DiscHarassAffirmAction jeid-b74ff9af86ec3246890e54847d6996be